soutot/fullstack-list/README.md

 While mutation to add user is not available, you can run the following command to create 2 users "Tiago" and "Souto"

-(if 'database' and 'user' collection doesn't already exits):
+(if 'database' and 'user' collection don't already exits):

 ```use database```